halayasar/retouch_practical_work/README.md

 This script carries out GAN training of the model.
 The training is done for 100 epochs with the FScore (dice index) as a metric.
 All model weights are saved and the best weight is named appropriately.
 The folder containing all the weights can be found [here](https://drive.google.com/file/d/1zA6AP6OruucBSpQ2Aw7moJIlPpeBWQgE/view?usp=share_link).

 ### Model Evaluation
-Again, the best segmentation model weight after adversarial training is loaded and used to evaluate the model.
+The best segmentation model weight after adversarial training is loaded and used to evaluate the model.
 The evaluation, as mentioned, is done with the FScore as a metric.

 So far, the best evaluation scores obtained are: (preliminary results, not final)
 loss: 0.1652 - f1-score: 0.5276